Kohli plays down hype over Amir duel

 MANCHESTER: Cricket fans are eagerly anticipating a battle within a battle as Pakistan take on India in a mouth-watering World Cup clash here at Old Trafford on Sunday.

-When asked about it, Kohli made it clear that he won’t add any fuel to fire.

-“I won’t give an answer to give you TRPs,” Kohli responded when asked about his view on a possible duel against Amir.
+“I won’t give an answer to give you TRPs,” Kohli responded when asked about his view on a ossible duel against Amir.

 “Honestly speaking, I give respect to skills of bowlers but to say that I have contest with any particular bowler won’t be true.
 To me personally it’s a white ball or a red ball coming at me and I have to play it on merit,” commented Kohli.